Top 80 redrive rebuild

 6. Go to the bearing removal page and complete the steps given there.

 7. After the bearings are removed, remove the (2) seals.
 Use a socket or drift just smaller than the seal bore and press it out (best) or tap it out with a dead-blow hammer.

-8. Clean the mating surfaces of the case halves of all old sealant with a razor blade.
-Make sure that the (2) centering pins are present.
-They can be each in one half or both in one half or the other.
+8. Make sure that the (2) centering pins are present.
 The pins must be present to ensure that the case halves are properly aligned.
 If one or both are missing, they will have to ordered.
 The case halves must not be assembled without both pins.

 9. If new bearings are to be installed, consult the bearing removal page installation instructions.

 10. Install the new seals – Always put copious amounts of anti-seize or petroleum jelly (Vaseline) on the parts of the seal that contact the shaft, including the shaft itself.
 If the shaft rotates with a dry seal, it will quickly ruin the seal.